Stautis/randopster/README.md

 When initializing a new environment one might encounter an issue with CV2.
 Resolve.

 Find a way to get genre information for increased recommendation specificity.

+See if size of docker images can be reduced.

+Get dockerized version to display images.